lautarodragan/jolteon/README.md

     start playing the next automatically.
   - Modifications to the library are saved instantly, not when the application closes.
 If the application is shut down abruptly, you won't lose data.
   - The current directory in File Browser is persisted when the application closes.
 You can close Jolteon, come back, and pick up where you left off.
-  - The entire library is just one big JSON file.
-This makes it easy to back it up, and you can even use `git` to track changes to it, etc.
 - Focus on stability
+- Portability
+  - The entire library is just one big JSON file, and configuration and state files are TOML files.
+This makes it easy to back them up, modify them manually, and even use `git` to track changes to them.

 ### Upcoming